 The Dumbbells You Will Need

 The dumbbells you purchase are based on your experience and fitness level.
+The guidelines above are accurate and tested.

 The key is to keep it simple!

-Two sets of dumbbells are a good idea because they allow you to cover more exercises.
+Four sets of dumbbells are a good idea because they allow you to cover more exercises.
 For example, you can use the 10-pound dumbbells for exercises that work smaller muscles like your arms and shoulders.
 And use the 25-pound dumbbells for larger muscles like your back.

 The Dumbbells Workout at Home For Beginners